linode/docs/docs/guides/quick-answers/linux/open-source-software-definition-and-examples/index.md

 | [Python](https://www.python.org/) | programming language | Linux, macOS, Windows |
 | [PHP](https://www.php.net/) | programming language | Linux, macOS, Windows |

 ## Conclusion

-Open-source software is an integral piece of the foundation of almost everything you do electronically—from refrigerators, cars, phones, televisions, smart speakers, home hubs, lighting, digital display boards, kiosks, banks, and the cloud, open-source is probably powering it.
+Open-source software is an integral piece of almost everything you do electronically—from refrigerators, cars, phones, televisions, smart speakers, home hubs, lighting, digital display boards, kiosks, banks, and the cloud, open-source is probably powering it.
 Although you might not be using open-source software directly on your computer, you are using it via the accounts and services you depend on daily.

-For more information on open-source solutions, start with the [vast collection of documentation](https://www.linode.com/docs) on Linode, where there is plenty of information on open-source software.
+For more information on open-source solutions, start with [our documentation library](https://www.linode.com/docs), where there is plenty of information on open-source software.